fastify/fastify-cli/README.md

   * eject                 turns your application into a standalone executable with a server.(js|ts) file being added
   * generate              generate a new project
   * generate-plugin       generate a new plugin project
+  * generate-swagger      generate Swagger/OpenAPI schema for a project using @fastify/swagger
   * readme                generate a README.md for the plugin
   * print-routes          prints the representation of the internal radix tree used by the router, useful for debugging.
   * version               the current fastify-cli version